Portraits of 6 real-life vigilantes

 Marianne Bachmeier

-Marianne Bachmeier's story is one of a mother's relentless pursuit of justice after an unspeakable tragedy.
-In May 1980, the lifeless body of her seven-year-old daughter, Anna, was discovered in a cardboard box along the bank of a local canal.
-The horror of the crime shook the community to its core, and the prime suspect swiftly emerged: Klaus Grabowski, a 35-year-old neighbor with a criminal history of child molestation.
+In May 1980, someone discovered the lifeless body of Marianne Bachmeier’s seven-year-old daughter, Anna, in a cardboard box along the bank of a local canal.
+A prime suspect swiftly emerged: Klaus Grabowski, a 35-year-old neighbor with a criminal history of child molestation.

-Grabowski confessed to the murder of the young girl but denied any sexual misconduct, instead claiming that Anna had attempted to extort money from him by threatening to falsely accuse him.
+Grabowski confessed to the murder of the young girl but denied any sexual misconduct, instead claiming that Anna had attempted to extort money from him.

 As the case went to trial at the Lübeck District Court in 1981, Grabowski's defense shocked the court.
-They claimed that Grabowski's hormonal imbalance, caused by his voluntary castration due to prior offenses, was the trigger for his acts.
+They attributed Grabowski’s actions to a hormonal imbalance, a consequence of his voluntary castration after his prior offenses.

-Grabowski’s defense fueled the anguish and rage that had gripped Marianne's heart.
-On the third day of the proceedings, she smuggled a .22-caliber Beretta into the courtroom and shot Grabowski.
-In 1983, the legal system found “the Revenge Mother” guilty of premeditated manslaughter, imposing a six-year prison sentence.
+On the third day of the proceedings, Marianne Bachmeier smuggled a .22-caliber Beretta into the courtroom and shot Grabowski.
+In 1983, a court convicted “The Revenge Mother” of premeditated manslaughter, and sentenced her to six years in prison.

 Recommended article